Welcoming Our Students Back: Restoring Safe Schools

 • Hello Now that masks are mandatory, why aren't high school students back in school full-time, and when do we expect to make this transition?

-Mom1975 asked over 3 years ago
+Mom1975 asked about 4 years ago

 Manitoba’s plan to resume in-class learning establishes provincial consistency, while allowing for local flexibility where needed.
 Manitoba Education will continue to work closely with the Chief Provincial Public Health Officer, public health, education stakeholders, schools divisions, independent schools, parents, caregivers and students to further develop plans for the coming year.